Get the Marcus mobile banking app

 Before jumping into the different retirement accounts independent contractors may want to consider, let’s talk numbers.

 This way you can figure out your annual retirement savings target and chip away at it.
-Since you’ll know what number you’re aiming for, you could consider increasing your percentage when cash flow perks up.
+Since you’ll know what you’re aiming for, you could consider increasing your percentage when cash flow perks up.
 This could also help you compensate for leaner times and even get ahead just in case work tapers off.

 If you need help figuring out an appropriate savings target for your retirement goals, you may want to consult with a financial advisor who could crunch the numbers for you.